 - Optimizely Full Stack (Legacy)

 Many optimization programs prioritize their roadmaps by estimating the effort versus impact of an individual experiment.
-But estimating ROI before you run an experiment can feel like guesswork.
-Use the minimum detectable effect (or MDE) to gauge the potential effort and impact of an experiment.
+But estimating return on investment (ROI) before you run an experiment can feel like guesswork.
+Use the minimum detectable effect (MDE) to gauge the potential effort and impact of an experiment.

 The minimum detectable effect represents the relative minimum improvement over the baseline that you are willing to detect in an experiment to a certain degree of statistical significance.
 It can help you figure out the likely relationship between impact and effort—or cost and potential value—for your experiment.

 Use it to benchmark how long to run an experiment and the impact you are likely to see, so you can prioritize experiments according to expected ROI.
 Depending on how granular your want your results to be, you can set expectations for how long it may take to run an experiment based on MDE.

 MDE can help provide a guideline through the uncertainty of experimentation, so you can prioritize your roadmap effectively.

 One major cost in every experiment is the time it takes to reach a statistically significant result.
 To estimate how long a given experiment will need to run to achieve statistical significance, you need to determine the following:

 Traffic allocated for the experiment – What percentage of your traffic will you allocate for this experiment?